Meet the Governors

 I have worked in destination marketing for the national and regional tourist boards much of my career and now also lecture adults in marketing.

 I think it is important parents understand what governors do (and can’t do).

-I have lived in Farnham for 7 years and work part time for the Environment Agency.
-When we chose St Andrews school for our eldest child (Victoria now in year 2 Owls), I still wasn’t convinced about infant schools, although both my husband and I loved St Andrews.
-Now she has been there 2 years I have changed my mind and am a big fan and will be applying for our youngest to start there in September 2017 .
-I think they suit certain children better than larger schools.
+I have lived in Farnham since 2009 and I work part time for the Environment Agency.
+When we chose St Andrews school for our eldest child (who moved at Year 3 to Potters Gate), I still wasn’t convinced about infant schools, although both my husband and I loved St Andrews.
+Now I look back on how great it has been for Victoria, and the whole family, and I have changed my mind to being a big fan of small infant schools.
+So we were relieved when our youngest Sophie got a place to start at St Andrews in September 2017.
+I think small infant schools suit certain children better than larger schools.
 But more importantly, they give all the children lots of opportunities to do things, like being in the school council and doing solos in assemblies, that they may not get to do until their junior years in a primary school.
 It’s also great that the whole school is focused on learning in a style that suits the infant years.

 My wife and I have lived in Farnham since 2006 and our daughter joined Year R in 2016.
-Farnham is great place to live and St Andrews is a wonderful school and I am really looking forward to giving something back to the community.
+Farnham is great place to live and St Andrews is a wonderful school and I enjoy being able to give something back to the community.